 These forces can irritate the sheath of the tendon as well as the structures surrounding the tendon.
 With shearing forces, the tendon rubs excessively on the boney bone bit compromising the structures around the tendons (the paratenon) and creates an inflammatory response.
 This “paratenonitis” is different to tendinopathy and recognising the difference is important to fix it.

-I offer a range of courses to help you fix various tendinopathies
+I offer a range of free courses to help you fix various tendinopathies

 If you want to know more about the food you need to eat to help your tendons, or the therapy you need or anything to do with being marvellous, do join the mailing list of email for a PT or therapy session on Andrew@andrewstemler.com